mantidproject/mantid/docs/source/algorithms/IntegratePeaks1DProfile-v1.rst

 -----------

 This is an algorithm to integrate single-crystal Bragg peaks in a :ref:`MatrixWorkspace <MatrixWorkspace>` with x-units of Time-of-Flight (TOF).
-It is adpated and extended form an algorithm in SXD2001 [1]_.
+It is adapted and extended from an algorithm in SXD2001 [1]_.

 The algorithm proceeds by fitting a ``PEakFunction`` and ``BackgroundFunction`` to the TOF spectrum of individual pixels.
 If the fit is successful (fit converged and the ratio of intensity/sigma > ``IoverSigmaThreshold``), then the